Dreams Come True (film)

 Dreams Come True is a 1936 British musical film directed by Reginald Denham and starring Frances Day, Nelson Keys and Hugh Wakefield.
 The film is based on the 1924 operetta Clo-Clo by Franz Lehár and Bela Jenbach in an English adaptation by Bruce Sievier.
 It was made at Ealing Studios.
 It was one of many operetta films made during the decade.
+An Austrian version of the story The World's in Love had been released the previous year.